-- " The equipment is identical; - " Equipment operations where site-specific data is unavailable consume the same amount of energy as identical equipment where site-specific data is available; - " The equipment operates on the same schedule; and, - " The same maintenance procedures are followed.

-12 The Eligibility Criteria for Steam and Heating also apply to contractual instruments for other renewable technologies, such as solar thermal and geothermal.

-If TCR does not provide a default emission factor for the consumed fuel, organizations may use existing international or industry best practice methods, which are published, peer-reviewed calculation and measurement methods or emission factors.
+- " The equipment is identical; - " Equipment operations where site-specific data is unavailable consume the same amount of energy as identical equipment where site-specific data is available; - 12 The Eligibility Criteria for Steam and Heating also apply to contractual instruments for other renewable technologies, such as solar thermal and geothermal. - 13 If TCR does not provide a default emission factor for the consumed fuel, organizations may use existing international or industry best practice methods, which are published, peer-reviewed calculation and measurement methods or emission factors.
 Emission factors must be gas-specific (i.e., not in units of carbon dioxide equivalent (CO2e).